 Instructions for Whitelisting

-In order to cover your bases with your recipients, you’ll want to include instructions for the major email clients.
+In order to cover your bases with your recipients, you’ll want to include instructions on how to whitelist your email for the major email clients.
 You can get a current tally of the most popular clients from Litmus Email Client Market Share.
 Remember, this is a moving target; it’s a list that’s changing all the time.
 Plus, nearly 60% of US consumers own smartphones, and Forrester forecasts that smartphone adoption will reach nearly 2 billion users around the globe by the end of 2015.
 So if your recipients are using mobile email, you’ll want to take that into account.

 The thing is, it’s critical to look at your email list (and segments of that list) to understand what your audience needs.